Good and Bad Passwords How-To

 building a password cracking dictionary.
 Today, larger, more

-comprehensive and more consistent quality lists are readily
+comprehensive, and more consistent quality lists are

 available.
 Some of the specific dictionaries that he created